fatlabsxyz/tongo-docs/src/protocol/introduction.md

 ### No Trusted Setup

-Unlike many ZK systems (Zcash, Tornado Cash), Tongo requires **no trusted ceremony**.
+Unlike many ZK systems, Tongo requires **no trusted ceremony**.
 All cryptography is built on the discrete logarithm assumption over the Stark curve, with no hidden trapdoors or setup parameters.

 ### Native Starknet Integration